 Is the report Open or Exempt?
-OPEN Category of Exempt Not applicable
+OPEN

 Category or exempt Not applicable

 Information and reason why it

 is NOT in the public interest to

 disclose the exempt

 information.

 Wards Affected: All Wards

 This report provides an overview of the current number and licences issued with regard to the Licensing Act 2003, the Gambling Act 2005 and taxis by East Suffolk Council.
 The report also summarises the applications received and the work of the Licensing Sub-Committees from April to June 2022.